-Due to the large amount of deteriorating and missing sidewalk, the sidewalk conditions would be a direct contributing factor.
+these sidewalks.
+Due to the large amount of deteriorating and missing sidewalk, the sidewalk conditions would

 Street Conditions

 The street conditions were analyzed in the Study Area.
 The streets were also rated on four categories; adequate, deteriorating, dilapidating, and missing completely.
 The following is the breakdown for the area.